Vorticode/solarite/docs/index.md

 When we change an element or add another element to the `items` list, calling `render()` only redraws the changed or new element.
 The other list items are not modified.

-Note that nested template literals must also have the `r` prefix.
+Note that nested template literals must also have the `h` prefix.
 Otherwise they'll be rendered as escaped text instead of HTML elements.

 ### Scoped Styles